hickeyma/granite-io-examples/majority_voting_example.md

 # Granite 3.2 Majority Voting

-Granite 3.2 provides lots of cool capabilities like [chain-of-thought (CoT)](https://www.ibm.com/think/topics/chain-of-thoughts) reasoning, document understanding etc. In this example, we will investigate how to use majority voting to fins the best possible answer when receiving multiple answers (mulit completions) per prompt.
+Granite 3.2 provides lots of cool capabilities like [chain-of-thought (CoT)](https://www.ibm.com/think/topics/chain-of-thoughts) reasoning, document understanding etc. In this example, we will investigate how to use majority voting to find the best possible answer from multiple answers (multi-completion) per prompt.
 The example will first cover how to get mutliple answers from a model in a vanilla fashion and then how to improve on getting the best answer using the [Granite IO Processing](https://github.com/ibm-granite/granite-io) library.

 ## Majority Voting Example

 Large Language Models (LLMs) can perform a lot of tasks really well but maths sometimes is not one of them.
 Yes, you could get a specially trained model for maths.
 If however you don't have such a model, wouldn't it be great to be able to use a standard model.
 If we know that the model we are using may not always provide the correct answer to some maths problem, we then need to find a way where we can guide it.
 One such way is to ask the model to run the prompt a number of times and this is called multi-completions.
 Instead of getting one answer from the model we will get multiple.
-We can then compare to see which answer looks best or more common.
+We can then compare to see which answer looks best or most correct.

-To try this concept, Lets ask `Granite 3.2 8b` model the following question `What is 234651 + 13425?\nAnswer with just a number please.` and then work towards how to to get the best/most accurate answer.
+To try this concept, lets ask `Granite 3.2 8b` model the following question `What is 234651 + 13425?` and then work towards how to to get the best/most accurate answer.

 ### Prompt the model